crramirez/windows-uwp.es-es/windows-apps-src/style/typography.md

 ---
 author: mijacobs
-Description: Como representación visual del lenguaje, la tarea principal de la tipografía es ser clara.
+Description: "Como representación visual del lenguaje, la tarea principal de la tipografía es ser clara.
 Su estilo nunca debe obstaculizar ese objetivo.
-No obstante, la tipografía también tiene un rol importante como componente de diseño, con un gran efecto en la densidad y la complejidad del diseño, y en la experiencia de usuario de ese diseño.
+No obstante, la tipografía también tiene un rol importante como componente de diseño, con un gran efecto en la densidad y la complejidad del diseño, y en la experiencia de usuario de ese diseño."
-title: Tipografía
+title: "Tipografía"
 ms.assetid: ca35f78a-e4da-423d-9f5b-75896e0b8f82
 label: Typography
 template: detail.hbs
 extraBodyClass: style-typography
-brief: As the visual representation of language, typography’s main task is to be clear.
+brief: "As the visual representation of language, typography’s main task is to be clear.
 Its style should never get in the way of that goal.
-But typography also has an important role as a layout component—with a powerful effect on the density and complexity of the design—and on the user’s experience of that design.
+But typography also has an important role as a layout component—with a powerful effect on the density and complexity of the design—and on the user’s experience of that design."
+translationtype: Human Translation
+ms.sourcegitcommit: a4e9a90edd2aae9d2fd5d7bead948422d43dad59
+ms.openlocfilehash: 02d5149f945bb631e385e45a295fdfe08bd98fb0

 ---

 # Tipografía para aplicaciones UWP